 If the Spring President Pro Tempore doesn’t approve of an appointment, refer to Article II, section 11 of the Legislative Code.

-G. The President can interview for the remaining positions but not limited to: All ASUNM Executive Directors, Deputy Chief of Staff, Deputy Director of Communications, Boards and Committees Coordinator, and any other positions needed to assist the President in the entirety of their duties.
+G. The President can interview for the remaining positions : All ASUNM Executive Directors, Deputy Chief of Staff, Deputy Director of Communications, Boards and Committees Coordinator, and any other positions needed to assist the President in the entirety of their duties.

 All of the appointments can be hired only if the Fall President Pro Tempore approves of the candidate.